Aliases for ATOX1 Gene

 This gene encodes a copper chaperone that plays a role in copper homeostasis by binding and transporting cytosolic copper to ATPase proteins in the trans-Golgi network for later incorporation to the ceruloplasmin.
 This protein also functions as an antioxidant against superoxide and hydrogen peroxide, and therefore, may play a significant role in cancer carcinogenesis.
 Because of its cytogenetic location, this gene represents a candidate gene for 5q-syndrome. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ATOX1 Gene

 ATOX1 (Antioxidant 1 Copper Chaperone) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence and Mineral absorption.
-GO annotations related to this gene include copper ion binding and copper chaperone activity.
+Diseases associated with ATOX1 include Menkes Disease and Wilson Disease.
+Among its related pathways are Defensins and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include copper ion binding and copper-dependent protein binding.

 Binds and deliver cytosolic copper to the copper ATPase proteins.
 May be important in cellular antioxidant defense.